Dear BGD readers,

 Beginning in September, we will begin taking steps to preserve BGD’s legacy.
 The first step will be transforming the BGD website into a user-friendly, dynamically-searchable, accessible archive of the hundreds of writings, videos and podcasts that have been published on BGD over the years.
 Step two will be publishing two new print anthologies featuring selected writings from the site.
 Those books, and all BGD books, will continue to be available through BGD Press, hopefully for years to come (if funding allows).

 In addition to the archive and anthologies, we will also be offering a mentoring program to pass on what we’ve learned about online indie media publishing to queer and trans people of color who want to start similar projects but need guidance along the way.
-Mentoring will begin in September.
-Keep an eye on the website for details.
+Check out the mentoring program here.

 You can support the BGD archive, anthologies and mentoring program by donating here.